Miners’ health issues confront Congress

 Citizens, activists and lawmakers are turning up the heat on sluggish efforts to fix coal miners’ health care problems.

-A July 19 press release notes that this week, members of the Southwest Virginia Black Lung Association will be among about 150 coal miners, widows and family members traveling by bus to Washington, D.C. “to demand that congressional leaders take action to reinstate the tax rate that supports the Black Lung Disability Trust Fund with a 10-year extension.”
+A July 19 press release noted that this week, members of the Southwest Virginia Black Lung Association would be among about 150 coal miners, widows and family members traveling by bus to Washington, D.C. “to demand that congressional leaders take action to reinstate the tax rate that supports the Black Lung Disability Trust Fund with a 10-year extension.”

-They will take part in a discussion today hosted by Sen. Bob Casey, D-Penn., followed by a demonstration and vigil.
+They were to take part in a discussion Monday hosted by Sen. Bob Casey, D-Penn., followed by a demonstration and vigil.

 The release notes that black lung rates “have hit a 25-year high in Appalachian coal mining states, and have reached epidemic levels in coal communities across the nation.”